 Is This Focaccia Pizza Similar to Deep Dish Pizza?

-It’s a celebration of bread, with the cheese as a tasty compliment.
+It's a celebration of bread, with the cheese as a tasty complement.

 What Kind of Dough Should I Use?

 Use a traditional, "classic-style" pizza dough.

 I used a pizza dough that was already rolled out into a rectangle, and then I doubled the dough over on itself.

 Place the dough into an oiled cast-iron pan, folding it over as needed to make it fit.

 Next, add a little more oil to the top of the dough, and press into the dough with your fingers to create dimples.

 Need a cast-iron pan?
 I used this Lodge enameled cast-iron skillet.

 Add Cheese + Toppings to Focaccia Pizza